Intuition (Linx album): Release

 The album's appearance in 1981 was during a year where Britfunk became popular in Britain, with fellow acts like Level 42 and Freeez also achieving notice, and joining Linx and others like Central Line and the RAH Band in helping turn the sound into a movement, following the slightly earlier work of Hi-Tension and Light of the World.
 Writer Bob Stanley wrote that, due to Linx and other Britfunk acts, "Black British faces became Top of the Pops regulars in 1981."
 While mindful of their place in the rise of British funk music, Linx described their sound as "pop music", with Martin pointing out: "It can come from any particular base.
 It just happens that we started off from a funk base."
 Hepworth elaborated: "The pair see the competition as coming from the direction of The Police and Adam and the Ants rather than The Gap Band.
 Linx have no desire to end up amongst the faceless outfits clogging up the disco charts."
 The sleeve of Intuition, which Hepworth compared to Chic, only depicts Grant and Martin, which Linx believed were their most distinctive-looking members.

 Released on 13 March 1981 by Chrysalis, Intuition spent ten weeks on the UK Albums Chart, peaking at number eight.
 Promoted by a music video featuring Bertice Reading, the title track, "Intuition", reached number seven on the UK Singles Chart in April and spent thirteen weeks on the chart, whilst "Throw Away the Key" spent nine weeks beginning in June, peaking at number 21.
 The success of the title track was aided by a technician's strike on Top of the Pops that resulted in only repeat performances and music videos being aired on the show for a period.
 The video to the song was played when the song was outside the Top 40 and helped it reach the top ten.
-In the United States, Intuition reached number 175 on the Billboard Top LPs & Tapes chart, and number 39 on the Top R&B Albums chart.
+In the United States, Intuition reached number 175 on the Billboard Top LPs & Tape chart, and number 39 on the Top R&B Albums chart.
 The single "Tonight We Can Shine" reached number 45 on the US R&B Chart in May 1981.
 Linx's live performances of the era featured twin drummers, harking back to the Glitter Band and Adam and the Ants.
 In 2011, Cherry Red Records subsidiary Big Break Records re-released Intuition as a CD in a Super Jewel Box with six bonus tracks, including numerous twelve-inch remixes.